sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 sanctions (see the `enforcement manual <#enforcement-manual>`__ for details).

-2.4 Feedback
+2.5 Feedback
 ~~~~~~~~~~~~

 This Code of Conduct is not intended as a static set of rules by which
 everyone must abide.
 Rather, you are invited to make suggestions for
-updates or clarifications by contacting Dr Franz Király at
+updates or clarifications by contacting the sktime community council at
-f.kiraly@ucl.ac.uk or by making a pull request to this document on
+info@sktime.org, or by making a pull request to this document on
 GitHub.

 3 Incident Reporting Guidelines